-Many say it’s best to visit the Louvre in the morning when there will be fewer people inside.
+Many say it’s best to visit the Louvre in the morning when there are likely to be fewer people inside.
 It’s a massive museum, so you won’t be able to see everything in one day.
-If you’re in Paris only for the weekend, you probably want to limit your visit to about two to three hours.
+If you’re in Paris only for the weekend, you probably want to limit your visit to about 2 to 3 hours.

 This will give you enough time to visit the Louvre’s main attractions like the Mona Lisa, Nike, Liberty Leading the People, and the Coronation of Napoleon paintings.

-One of the best ways to see these highlights while also avoiding the lines is with a group tour, like our Insightful Louvre Tour with Mona Lisa and Venus de Milo.
+One of the best ways to see these highlights while also avoiding the lines is with a group tour.
+See our collection of Louvre guided tours.

 Address: Île Saint-Louis

-Directions: Your next stop is Île de la Cité, just a 5 minute walk from Île Saint-Louis.
-You’ll be able to see Notre Dame from where you are so no sweat.
+Your next stop is Île de la Cité, just a 5-minute walk from Île Saint-Louis.
+You’ll be able to see Notre Dame from where you are, so no sweat.

-It is the birthplace of Paris and has been a part of the city for over 2,000 years.
-Notre Dame is located here and it is easily the most famous church in France.
+It’s the birthplace of Paris and has been a part of the city for over 2,000 years.
+Notre Dame is located here and is easily the most famous church in France.

 The damage caused by a tragic fire in April 2019 means that visitors cannot go inside, but its stunning French Gothic architecture can still be appreciated from the outside.

 There are also a number of other famous Parisian spots nearby.
 Check out Shakespeare and Company, an English bookstore across the street frequented by famous authors like Ernest Hemingway.

 You can also enjoy a view of the Seine river from the oldest standing bridge in Paris, Pont Neuf.
 Finally, check out Hôtel de Ville on your way to the metro.
 It’s Paris’ main city hall and the architecture is amazing.